neuralinterfaces/neurosys/README.md

 })
 ```

-Once calculated, scores are auto-normalized using baseline data and min/max values detected during the session.
+Evaluated metrics are auto-normalized into a **score** using baseline data and min/max values detected during the session.

 ### Outputs
-Each **output** plugin has a `label` field for the tray option name and a `set` function that consumes a score value.
+Each **output** plugin has a `label` field for the tray option name and a `set` function that consumes calculated features that are pre-populated with a `score` value and a `__score` metadata object.

 Use the `start` and `stop` fields to specify reactions to being enabled / disabled, including the management of visualization.